Rav Kook and the value of "Privileged information"

 isn’t the incompatibility of the biblical verses or of traditional texts with

-.
+the idea of evolution.
 This type of work [of explaining the verses of

 Genesis or Rabbinic texts on creation] is quite easy.
 [After all] everyone